ORGANIZING PROGRAM

 PHASE 1: SOUTHERN CALIFORNIA’S INLAND EMPIRE

-Home to 5 million people, the Inland Empire (San Bernardino and Riverside counties) offers one of the most promising opportunities for long-term civic investment in California — and in the United States — as it shifts politically from rural conservative to suburban liberal.
-The region is economically essential, handling 40% of the nation’s imports and serving as a logistics and manufacturing powerhouse positioned for new development in renewable technologies.
+Home to 5 million people, the inland empire (San Bernardino and Riverside counties) offers one of the most promising opportunities for long term civic investment in California – – end of the United States – – as it shifts politically from rural conservative to suburban liberal.
+The region is economically essential, handling 40% of the nation's imports.
+Today's logistics powerhouse will be tomorrow's solar power plant.